Tank1334/Onboarding-Newbies/chapter_01/final_exercise_01.md

 - Prepare your presentation for tomorrow's showcase and be ready to share your insights with the team.
 - Start to work with time estimation and planning.
 - Learn to ask questions and how to find the answers with deep understanding of the whole concept.
+- Write down the questions you have asked to be redo it again in the next time.